WPXT: History

 The station signed on September 14, 1986, as Maine's first independent station and the first new commercial station to launch in the Portland market in 32 years.
-After a few weeks as an independent, it became a charter affiliate with Fox on October 6.
+After a few weeks as an independent, it became a charter affiliate with Fox on October 9.
 In 1996, the station's original owner, Bride Communications, entered bankruptcy and WPXT was sold to Pegasus Broadcasting.

 On October 7, 2001, WPXT switched to The WB; the deal, which also included WDBD in Jackson, Mississippi, came after renewal negotiations between Fox and Pegasus broke down.
-A Fox spokesman said that the two stations "were not honoring the terms and conditions of the affiliate agreement," an assertion denied by WPXT staff.
+A Fox spokesman said that the two stations "were not honoring the terms and conditions of the affiliate agreement", an assertion denied by WPXT staff.
 The WB had previously aired in off-hours on sister UPN affiliate WPME (channel 35).
 The affiliation change left Maine with no over-the-air Fox affiliate until April 2003, when Portland's Pax TV affiliate WMPX-TV (now WPFO) switched to the network and WFVX-LP signed on as the first over-the-air Fox affiliate for the Bangor area.
-In the interim, Fox's prime time and children's programming was only available on cable via WFXT (which was owned by the network at the time) for those living on the New Hampshire side of the market and via Foxnet for those living in Maine; WCKD-LP (which was initially expected to serve as the network's replacement Bangor affiliate) carried the network's sports programming during that time.
+In the interim, Fox's prime time and children's programming was only available on cable via WFXT in Boston (which was owned by the network at the time) for those living on the New Hampshire side of the market and via Foxnet for those living in Maine; WCKD-LP (which was initially expected to serve as the network's replacement Bangor affiliate) carried the network's sports programming during that time.

 Pegasus declared bankruptcy in June 2004 over a dispute with DirecTV (then co-owned with Fox by News Corporation) over marketing of the direct broadcast satellite service in rural areas.
-The Pegasus station group was sold in August 2006 to private investment firm CP Media, LLC of Wilkes-Barre, Pennsylvania for $55.5 million.
+The Pegasus station group was sold in August 2006 to private investment firm CP Media, LLC of Wilkes-Barre, Pennsylvania, for $55.5 million.
 Eventually, CP Media formed a new broadcast company, New Age Media.

 As a WB affiliate, WPXT was originally branded on-air as "Maine's WB 51", but in 2004, changed to "Maine's WB" to reflect its status as the only over-the-air WB affiliate in the state.
 Although Bangor and Presque Isle also had affiliates, they were only provided on cable through The WB 100+ (a similar operation to Foxnet).

 On January 24, 2006, Time Warner and CBS Corporation announced that they would merge the broadcast operations of The WB and UPN to form The CW Television Network.
 On March 9, it was announced WPXT would become Portland's CW affiliate.
 Later on May 1, it was made public sister station WPME would affiliate with MyNetworkTV.
 With the new affiliation, WPXT's branding became "The CW Portland".
 In 2007, WPXT changed its on-air branding to reflect its call letters rather than a city.